ewaldvdw/kaldi/egs/nchlt_multi_bnfs/s5/readme.md

 # The NCHLT BNF extractor

-This recipe to train a bottleneck feature (BNF) extractor using the NCHLT speech corpora for South African language follows the Babel BNF extractor recipe as closely as possible.
+This recipe to train a bottleneck feature (BNF) extractor using the NCHLT speech corpora for South African languages follows the Babel BNF extractor recipe as closely as possible.

 The NN architecture currently used in the Babel recipe is TDNN, which is what is used here.